 This is a great tip for minute taking beginners.
 Remember that minutes should capture the three points below – nothing more nothing less:

 - What was decided

 - What was agreed and actions for the attendees

-2. The format for your minutes should be consistent and ideally you should be working from one template.
+The format of your minutes should be consistent, and ideally, you should be working on one template.
 If your company does not have a branded template you should suggest this to your manager and design something for them, a simple word template with the following information will suffice:

 - The name of the Committee meeting

 - The date, time and location of the meeting